 Wrinkles in pool liners happen from time to time for a variety of reasons.
-Cracks in concrete or polyblocks can allow excess ground water to seep through and start push the liner away, when the ground water recedes the liner will go back but may not go back to its exact original positioning which can lead to wrinkles.
+Cracks in concrete or polyblocks can allow excess groundwater to seep through and start to push the liner away, when the groundwater recedes the liner will go back but may not go back to its exact original positioning which can lead to wrinkles.
 Incorrect chemical balance can also lead to pool liner wrinkles as low pH can cause the liner to start absorbing water and stretch.

 A good pool builder will be aware that wrinkles can happen and be willing to fix them during the installation of your liner.
 If wrinkles appear after the installation then it may be more difficult to get this situation resolved free of charge unless you can prove that you have been maintaining your chemicals at the correct level.

-Sometimes wrinkles and creases appear in pool liners at the weather gets colder, so warming up your pool may help to remove some wrinkles.
+Sometimes wrinkles and creases appear in pool liners as the weather gets colder, so warming up your pool may help to remove some wrinkles.

 Here are a few ways to remove wrinkles and creases in your liner.